Over the next years, the Forum will focus on:

 PAUL WARNER (TREASURER)

-Paul has more than 28 years’ experience in the mining industry and has specialized in community engagement and community development since 1997.
+Paul has almost 40 years’ experience in the mining industry and has specialized in community engagement and community development since 1997.

 Janet is a seasoned community development practitioner who began her career in the not for profit sector.
 She has been working to improve social performance in the resource extraction and energy sectors for more than 20 years.